rndexe/nowtransmitting/src/covids/sanjeev-jain.md

 ---
-title: H_Lessons from History in a Pandemic
+title: Lessons from History in a Pandemic
 desc: Every known civilisation has battled epidemics of diseases like the bubonic plague, cholera, typhoid, and smallpox.
 Societies’ responses to epidemics have shaped our history and continue to influence how we think of